Title

 Presidential Decree No. 46 prohibits public officials and employees from receiving gifts, including during Christmas, and private individuals from giving gifts to them, in order to combat corruption and promote ethical behavior, with violators facing imprisonment, disqualification from public office, and administrative disciplinary action.

-All public officials and employees, whether of the national or local governments, are covered by the prohibition against receiving gifts under Presidential Decree No. 46.
+Any public official or employee, whether of the national or local governments, is covered by the prohibition to receive gifts or other valuable things directly or indirectly.

-Yes, private persons who give or offer to give any gift, present, or other valuable thing to public officials by reason of their official position are punishable under this decree.
+Private persons who give or offer to give gifts (directly or indirectly) to public officials or employees when the gift is given by reason of their official position are penalized.

-Yes, the throwing of parties or entertainments in honor of the official or employee or their immediate relatives is included within the prohibition.
+Yes.
+PD 46 explicitly includes the throwing of parties or entertainments in honor of the official/employee or his immediate relatives.

 Analyze Cases Smarter, Faster